 Open the Door

 Open adoption allows access to genetic and family medical history that is unavailable in closed adoptions.
 For adoptive families, knowledge of any medical or developmental problems among the birth family can help them to prepare and give better care to their child.
 This is especially the case if the birth mother engaged in an activity that may have adversely (or positively!) affected her baby’s health.
-Without accurate family medical history, adoptees risk making crucial decisions about their health blindly, or could end up paying for expensive diagnostic procedures or genetic testing in order to gain information that could be easily ascertained from biological family.
+For example, Fetal Alcohol Spectrum Disorders are prevalent among children who are adopted from Eastern European countries, where there are high levels of alcohol consumption during pregnancy.
+Without accurate family medical history, adoptees risk making crucial decisions about their health blindly or could end up paying for expensive diagnostic procedures or genetic testing in order to gain information that could be easily ascertained from the biological family.

 Before the advent of open adoption, adoptive families often worried that contact with a placed child’s birth family would hinder the development of relationships with their adoptive family.
 Decades-long studies have shown that this fear was unfounded.
 Adopted children who interact with their birth families feel integrated into their adoptive families and regard their adoptive parents as their mother and father.
+In some cases, the possibility of forming some kind of relationship with their birth family may create a sense of an “extended family” and, thus, mitigates adoptees’ yearning to search for their roots.
 Whereas closed adoptions have been shown to promote birth-family fantasies in children and adolescents, an adoptee’s interaction with biological family helps the placed child develop a realistic idea of their birth family, and thereby form a more authentic and positive self-identity as an adopted person.

 Close the Door

-Ninety-five percent of American adoption agencies offer some form of open adoption, and advocates and bloggers are quick to tout its benefits.
+The majority of American adoption agencies offer some form of open adoption, and advocates and bloggers are quick to tout its benefits.
 However, there is little science to prove that children in open adoption scenarios are better off emotionally than adoptees with no connection to their birth families.
 A longitudinal study of adoptees at UMass Amherst revealed that there was no notable difference in self-esteem between children in closed and open adoptions.
-Additionally, an adoptees’ degree of preoccupation with their adoption had no correlation to the level of openness in their adoption.
+Additionally, an adoptee’s degree of preoccupation with their adoption had no correlation to the level of openness in their adoption.

 Simply put, birth parents of children put up for adoption have not signed on to be parents.
 As such, there is no guarantee that even if they desire some contact with the child they placed, that they will commit to the relationship (or be a source of emotional comfort to the child) in the long-term.
 Birth parents withdraw from open adoption relationships with much more frequency than adoptive parents.
-When a birth parent is only sporadically involved or disappears altogether, the emotional consequences for children can be devastating.
+When a birth parent is only sporadically involved or disappears altogether, the emotional consequences, i.e., a deep sense of rejection, for children can be devastating.
 As one adoption advocate puts it, “A child whose biological parent disappears experiences a double whammy.
 He wonders why he was placed to begin with, then feels rejected again because a birth mother no longer visits.”

 Open adoption is not a panacea for all emotional issues surrounding adoption.
 While open adoption does answer important questions of origin for adoptees, it does not necessarily abate a person’s grief about having been placed.
 It also does not make one immune to emotional complications that can arise from the adoptees’ relationship with his or her birth family.
 One adoptee recalls the anger and confusion she felt when her birth mother informed her that she would raise her biological sister.
 Another expressed fears of alienation and abandonment despite her positive views of being raised in an open adoption.
+In addition, power struggles could arise, where the adoptee could try to play one family against another.
 When it comes to mitigating the emotional consequences of adoption, there simply is no silver bullet.

-Bottom line: The outcomes of open adoption are as varied as the families involved.
+The Bottom Line: The outcomes of open adoption are as varied as the families involved.
 Where do you stand?
-Is it right that open adoption be the accepted standard, or is better for the door to swing both ways?
+Is it right for open adoption to be the accepted standard?